FarmBot-Docs/farmbot-genesis/v1.7/assembly/electronics.md

 {%
 include callout.html
 type="success"
-title="The mark of success"
-content="If all has gone well, the Raspberry Pi and Farmduino should boot up and you should revel in the blinking lights!"
+content="If all has gone well, the Raspberry Pi and Farmduino should boot up and you should see blinking lights!"
 %}

 {%